A Quick-Start Guide for New Preppers Who Want to be Ready RIGHT NOW

 Outdoor barbecue.
 If weather allows, you can fire up your propane or charcoal barbecue during a power outage and cook your feast outdoors.

 Rocket stove.
 There are all sorts of little emergency stoves out there which are designed to boil water quickly and without the use of a great deal of fuel.
-My favorites are the Volcano 3-way stove and the Kelly Kettle.
+The Kelly Kettle.
 You can also make an efficient stove.
 We made one that brought water to boil in less than 4 minutes.
 When I went to an urban survival course, we tested out some of the little stoves sold everywhere and found that they’re really not that great.

 Do not risk using emergency stoves designed for camping, indoors, unless the manufacturer specifically says that it can be used indoors.
 To do so is to risk fire, smoke damage, or carbon monoxide poisoning.

 Emergency food comes in many different forms.
 The first thing you have to look at is cooking methods, which we discussed above.
 The food you choose needs to be able to be prepared using the method you have available now, not the one you plan to get in the future.

 Another important note is that your emergency food supply should be nutritious.
 You won’t want to fill up on empty calories when you may be making greater demands of your body.
 Keep in mind food restrictions, too, because an emergency situation is bad enough without an allergic reaction or intolerance illness.